sybrew/the-seo-framework/readme.txt

 = 4.2.8

+TODO consider using Website Icon (favicon) image for Sitemap image? (see Tobi's email) -> It ought to be large enough (512px at least recommended)

 **For everyone**

+* **Added:**
+	* Advanced Query Protection now detects all plugin-injected query variables.
 * **Fixed:**
+	* When a pagination overflow is requested for the paginated static frontpage, TSF now properly detects WordPress's intention (it provides the last page instead of the first).
 	* When stripping tags, elements with that start with exactly the same text as others won't be preemptively closed.
 Listing all faults:
 		* `a` elements can no longer be closed by `abbr`, `address`, `aside`, and `audio` (but not `area`, since that is a void element).
 		* `b` elements can no longer be closed by `bdo`, `bdi`, `blockquote`, and `button` (but not `br`, since that is a void element).